 The Cora prototype being tested in New Zealand's South Island uses three on-board computers to calculate its flight path and is capable of carrying two passengers.

-Zephyr said using them would be a simple experience for passengers.
+Zephyr said using the air taxi would be a simple experience for passengers, similar to taking a ride-share in a car.

 It said Cora took eight years to design but then developers needed a suitable environment to safely test the new technology.